m-tari/piston_Problem/README.md

-A educational code to demonstrate solving a simple Fluid-Structure Interaction problem.
+An educational code to demonstrate solving a simple Fluid-Structure Interaction problem.
 The whole domain consist of a compressible inviscid air in a piston as the fluid part and a mass-spring system as the structure part.